pgtipping/Synthalyst/memory-bank/activeContext.md

 - **Platform Focus Refinement**: Removed developer-focused tools that don't align with the platform's core purpose of providing productivity tools and business process enhancements.

 - **UI Enhancement with Animated Logo**: Implemented a subtle, professional animation for the Synthalyst logo to enhance brand identity while maintaining a professional appearance.

+- **Blog Systems Implementation Planning**: Created a comprehensive implementation plan for fixing The Synth Blog accessibility issues and developing the new Cozy Corner blog content creation tool.
+The plan outlines a phased approach for both systems, with priority given to fixing the current blog accessibility issues.

+- Created blog systems implementation plan (2025-03-09 12:00:00)

+  - Developed a comprehensive implementation plan for two distinct blog systems
+  - Outlined a phased approach for fixing The Synth Blog accessibility issues
+  - Created a detailed plan for developing the new Cozy Corner blog content creation tool
+  - Identified reusable components and integration points between the systems
+  - Established clear timelines, success metrics, and risk mitigation strategies
+  - Documented the plan in guides/blog-implementation-plan.md

 - Implemented animated logo with subtle color transitions (2025-03-09 00:30:00)